-4.4.
+5.2.5.
 Global v Experiential well-being indicators: head-head comparison

-Finally, in order to directly address the open question around the appropriateness of using global or experiential measures to predict economically relevant outcomes, I directly compare all of the global measures used in the analysis to date with their experiential counterparts.
+Finally, I directly compare the relative predictive power of global and experiential measures.
 Table 4 sets out the results.
-While all experiential measure coefficients are highly significant and are signed the same as their global equivalents, although with the exception of positive affect and relatedness, substantially smaller, they are strongly outperformed by global measures across the board in terms of the standard criteria (higher R, lower BIC, lower RMSE etc.).
-A full composite model containing all experiential measures explains just 13.3% of variation in quit intentions versus 29.4% for the global measure equivalent (see S21).
-Interestingly however, the experiential affective measures appear to be more stable than their global counterparts when combined with other well-being measures, with positive affect remaining significant and negatively signed throughout.
+While all experiential measure coefficients are highly significant and are signed the same as their global equivalents, although with the exception of positive affect and relatedness, substantially smaller, they are strongly outperformed by global measures across the board in terms of the standard criteria (higher R2, lower BIC, lower RMSE etc.).
+A full composite model containing all experiential measures explains just 13.3% of variation in quit intentions versus 29.4% for the global measure equivalent (see §21).
+Interestingly however, the experiential affective measures appear to be more stable than their global counterparts when combined with other wellbeing measures, with positive affect remaining significant and negatively signed throughout.
 As a final piece of analysis, I therefore investigate whether using experiential affective measures instead of global affective measures in the best-performing composite model improves explanatory power.
-The results are contained in S22.
-I find no material differences in the two specifications (Table 3 v S22), with the all-global measures marginally outperforming the global plus experiential affect model.
+The results are contained in \$22.
+I find no material differences in the two specifications (Table 3 v \$22), with the all-global measures marginally outperforming the global plus experiential affect model.

-5. DISCUSSION
+6. DISCUSSION

-The current study uses novel survey data to address two simple questions with far-reaching practical implications for organisations concerned about voluntary turnover, namely can wellbeing measures be used to predict quit intentions and, if so, which measures perform best?
+The current study uses novel survey data to address two simple questions with farreaching practical implications for organisations concerned about voluntary turnover, namely can well-being measures be used to predict quit intentions and, if so, which measures perform best?